Humans in Nature

 Compass a diverse array of human experiences as we reflect upon how human identity is constructed and defined in terms of physicality, race, gender, ethnicity, religion, sexual orientation, etc.

 In this course we will seek to gain an appreciation of how nature has been understood in America, from the exploratory period of Lewis and Clark, through the scientific advances and social upheavals of the nineteenth and twentieth centuries, all the way to the present day.

 The final assignment for the course will take the form of an imagined dinner party.
 Working in small groups, students will bring to life a gathering of three authors or characters we have encountered this semester and recreate their (hopefully dynamic) conversation on a topic or topics relating to nature/the environment.
 I anticipate that most papers will be in the form of a dramatic dialogue, with the identity of each speaker clearly indicated – though other formats are possible.

 There are two parts to the assignment: a brief class presentation and a written paper.
 The presentation may be viewed as a “dry run” for the written paper, and an opportunity to receive valuable feedback in advance of turning in the written paper.

 All students will present to the class within a group.
 However, students may subsequently opt to hand in a group paper (collaboratively authored) OR may hand in a paper authored independently.
 The written paper may be in whole or in part based on the presentation and the feedback received therefrom.

-Robert Louis Stevenson, Dr. Jekyll and Mr. Hyde ((Signet Classics, ISBN:
+Robert Louis Stevenson, Dr. Jekyll and Mr. Hyde, Signet Classics

-Art Spiegelman, MAUS I: A Survivor’s Tale (Pantheon Books, ISBN:
+Art Spiegelman, MAUS I: A Survivor’s Tale, Pantheon Books

-A few additional readings may be provided to students by the instructor as the semester progresses.
+A alternative readings may be required as the semester progresses.